frypatch/The-Price-of-Remembering/book/CHAPTER_35.md

 The guard nocked his bow.

 Behind them the first hook cleared the wall.
 Wil pounced, catching it before it could bite.
-He hurled it back down, chain singing as it fell.
+He hurled it back down, chain whipping through the air.

 Another hook struck and held.
 Wil grabbed his axe, reversed it, and brought the hammer poll down.
 Sparks flew.
 Metal rang.
 By the third blow the link had cracked, and with the fourth the hook fell slack.

 Down below, fresh soldiers poured into the courtyard, their armor unmarked and bright.
 They had not spent themselves against our oil and arrows.
-Then Fascino’s voice rang out, cold and hungry.
+Then Fascino’s voice rang out.
 “A barony to the first man who brings me the crown!
 Land and title for the hand that takes the tower!”

 They were relentless.
 We had no oil left to pour.
 They were rested.
 We could barely stand.
 They came in waves.
 Our arrows could be counted on two hands.
 The math was simple.